 Pulling heavy loads with a pallet jack can also cause back injuries as you try to start the load moving.
 Ensure you are square to the load and utilize both hands to pull the load utilizing the pallet jack handle.
-If it requires a lot of force then more often then not, stop and look under the wheels, there is probably a piece of a pallet or a nail or other object under the wheels.
-Your back is worth far more than a piece of wood
+If it requires a lot of force then more often than not, stop and look under the wheels, there is probably a piece of a pallet or a nail or other object under the wheels.
+Your back is worth far more than a piece of wood.

-See the section in the RASI Safety Library on Forklift and Machine Safety for handouts, videos and other information.
+See the section in the RS Safety Library on Forklift and Machine Safety for handouts, videos and other information.
+SAFEME also has a lesson on material handling safely.